Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Introduction

+The ADC power consumption is particularly prohibitive in mm-wave systems utilizing large antenna arrays and digital beamforming archiectures.
+To elaborate, in order to mitigate the inherent high isotropic path loss at high frequencies, mm-wave systems utilize {directive} narrow-beams generated by large antenna arrays \cite{rappaport2015millimeter}.
+For instance, 5G wireless networks envision hundreds of antennas at the base station (BS) and in excess of ten antennas at the user-end (UE) \cite{akram2021massive}.
 In conventional multiple-input multiple-output (MIMO) systems with digital beamforming, each antenna output is digitized separately by a dedicated ADC.
 This requires a large number of ADCs which are a significant source of power consumption in large bandwidth MIMO receivers \cite{heath2016overview,mendez2015channel}.
-Analog and hybrid beamforming has been proposed as a way to mitigate ADC power consumption by reducing the number of ADCs.
-Under hybrid beamforming, the receiver terminals use a collection of analog beamformers to linearly combine the large number of received signals and feed them to a small set of ADCs.
-Additionally, in standard ADC design, power consumption is proportional to the number of quantization bins and hence grows exponentially in the number of output bits \cite{walden1999analog}, which prohibits the use of high resolution ADCs.
+Analog and hybrid beamforming have been proposed to mitigate the ADC power consumption by reducing the number of ADCs.
+In hybrid beamforming, the receiver uses a set of analog beamformers in the radio frequency (RF) domain to combine the large number of analog signals at the receiver antennas and feed them to a small set of ADCs \cite{molisch2017hybrid,heath2016overview,bernardo2022}.
+In analog beamforming, a single beamformer is used to linearly combine the received signals \cite{venkateswaran2010analog,ning2021prospective}.